CGCookie/retopoflow/help/changelist.md

 RetopoFlow is slightly visually different starting in Blender&nbsp;2.83β.
 Since this is only a visual change---RF works just the same in all versions---we do not plan to correct for this by making RF visually consistent across all versions of Blender.

-Note: This version will *not* work in Blender&nbsp;2.79b or earlier.
+Note: This version of RetopoFlow will *not* work in Blender&nbsp;2.79b or earlier.

 ## New Framework